Best Practices for Safe Mobile Device Usage

 Mobile Banking is constantly changing, making it difficult to identify all possible risks, but this comprehensive set of guidelines will give you knowledge to protect yourself and utilize mobile banking with confidence.

-If you are using a mobile banking application, such as CSB’s Mobile Banking App, your smartphone could be a target for malicious individuals who want to steal your identity or those you lend your device to.
+If you are using a mobile banking application, such as CSB’s Mobile Banking App, or mobile payments app, such as Apple Pay®, Google Pay, or Samsung Pay, your smartphone could be a target for malicious individuals who want to steal your identity or those you lend your device to.

 What is a Smartphone?